 Her journey on foot began with a thru-hike on the Appalachian Trail from Georgia to Maine.
 This six-month trek inspired her to learn how to work with wild, regional plants as food and medicine.
 Since that time, she has researched the plants and incorporated them into backcountry meals and wild remedies on every hike.

-She has thru-hiked the Mountains to Sea Trail twice, Finger Lakes Trail System, Long Path, Florida Trail, and Mid State Trail.
+She has also thru-hiked the Mountains to Sea Trail twice, Finger Lakes Trail System, Long Path, Florida Trail, Mid State Trail, and Tuscarora Trail.
 Every hike is another opportunity to expand her connection to both plants and place.
 Fueled by her devotion to the trail and a desire to inspire others she has penned books, provided seminars with hiking clubs, trail organizations, and resorts.

 Heather has authored three books inspired by her long-distance hikes and experiences with the plants.